-Section 1.
-This act constitutes the codification of all ordinances relating to the Baker Fire District.
-It is the intent of the Legislature in enacting this act to provide a single, comprehensive special act charter for the district, including all current legislative enactments and any additional authority granted by this act.

-Section 2.
-The Baker Fire District is re-created and reenacted to read:

-Section 1.
-Creation; intent.-The Baker Fire District is recreated as an independent fire control district which shall operate pursuant to this special act and the provisions of chapter 191, Florida Statutes, the Independent Special Fire Control District Act, as it may be amended from time to time, and all other general laws, whether referenced herein or not, which are applicable to independent special districts.
+- Section 1.
+This act constitutes the codification of all ordinances relating to the Dorcas Fire District.
+It is the intent of the Legislature in enacting this act to provide a single, comprehensive special act charter for the district, including all current legislative enactments and any additional authority granted by this act. - Section 2.
+The Dorcas Fire District is re-created and reenacted to read: - Section 1.
+Creation; intent.-The Dorcas Fire District is re-created as an independent fire control district which shall operate pursuant to this special act and the provisions of chapter 191, Florida Statutes, the Independent Special Fire Control District Act, and all other general laws, whether referenced herein or not, which are applicable to independent special districts.